Chinese Jade — Ultimate Introduction to Origin, History, Meaning, Culture, and Utilization

 Six Ritual Jade Wares in Ancient Sacrificial Ceremonies, Photo by Dongmaiying:

-Based on legendary origin and sacred functions, jade had been widely used as an important part of royal and nobles' burial cultures.
+Based on legendary origin and sacred functions, jade had been widely used as an essential part of royal and nobles' burial cultures.

-In ancient China, it was believed that jade could protect one's body from decomposing and evils attacks, and would help the deceased to fly to heaven or be reborn in the future.
+In ancient China, it was believed that jade could protect one's body from decomposing and evil attacks and would help the deceased fly to heaven or be reborn in the future.

-Therefore, since the Neolithic period, jade articles had been placed in the dead's hands, mouth, face, chests, and back.
+Therefore, since the Neolithic period, jade articles have been placed in the dead's hands, mouth, face, chests, and back.

 Jade Articles Used to Cover on Face, Unearthed from Tomb of A Noble of the Western Zhou Dynasty (1046 BC — 771 BC) — Nanyang Cultural Relics and Archaeology Institute (Photo by Dongmaiying)

-Later in well developed Han Dynasty (202 BC — 220 AD), emperors and nobles wore jade clothes after they were departed, which were consisted of jade tablets that sewed using gold, silver, or copper threads, based on their hierarchies.
+Later in the well-developed Han Dynasty (202 BC — 220 AD), emperors and nobles wore jade clothes after they departed, consisting of jade tablets that sewed using gold, silver, or copper threads based on their hierarchies.

-With the fall of the Han Empire, the new Emperor Wen of Wei (who reigned from 220 to 226) commanded to top using jade clothes in burial culture.
+With the fall of the Han Empire, the new Emperor Wen of Wei (who reigned from 220 to 226) commanded to stop using jade clothes in burial culture.